tttor/ctrl-foundation/method/policy-based/2017_acktr_wu.md

 * cf PPOKFAC: https://arxiv.org/abs/1801.05566
   * ACKTR > PPOKFAC
 * note: KFAC alone is not enough, need to use trust-region for stability
+* the use of KFAC for critic looks like just to show-off, we may use Gauss-Newton method
+>  The Fisher matrix for the critic is defined with respect to this Gaussian output distribution.
+In practice, we can simply set σ to 1, which is equivalent to the vanilla Gauss-Newton method.
+* this looks like some contradiction
+  * sec 3.1
+> But to avoid instability in training, it is often beneficial to use an architecture where the two networks share lower-layer representations but have distinct output layers
+  * A.2 Continuous control
+> For experiments with low-dimensional state space as an input we used two separate neural networks with 64 hidden units per layer in a two-layer network

 * (-) setup for random seeds varies across plots and tables
 * (-) performance varies across task: who wins, who loses

+* (?) fisher info matrix does NOT include Q? in sec 3.1
+  * ans: yes, see
+    Bagnell and Schneider (2003) that (10) that shows the Fisher information matrix of the distribution over trajectories in the state-action space, given π.
 * (?) why those 6 games?
   * ans: see Table 4 at appendix B, with Q-learning, one seed
 * (?) episode rewards == return?